textxchange/textxchange.github.io/index.md

 ![](images/tx-landing.png)

-The landing page will provide brief descriptions of what a user can do on textXchange, such as search for books, pay for books, and display an exchange map.
+The landing page will provide brief descriptions of what a user can do on TextXchange, such as search for books, pay for books, and display an exchange map.

 Page link: [Click here](http://textxchange.meteorapp.com/#/)